Iva Ritschelová: Career

 She briefly worked at the Czechoslovak Academy of Sciences and then at the Institute for the Environment in Ústí nad Labem from 1989 to 1992.
 After that, Ritschelová worked at the Department of Environmental Statistics that formed part of the central state statistical administration body Czech Statistical Office's (CZSO) Ústí nad Labem branch.
 Between 1998 and 2001, she worked in Rome for the Statistical Division of the United Nations' (UN) Food and Agriculture Organization.
 Ritschelová was part of UN missions in locations such as Kosovo from 2001 to 2002 and briefly worked in Germany, Poland, Russia and the United Kingdom.
 Following her return from Rome, she worked at the Jan Evangelista Purkyně University in Ústí nad Labem as vice-rector of Science, Research and International Relations.
 Ritschelová declined to be appointed the Minister of Education under the government led by Mirek Topolánek in October 2007.
 On 1 March of the same year, she was elected rector of the Jan Evangelista Purkyně University in Ústí nad Labem and she remained in the post until 28 February 2011.

 On 1 September 2010, Ritschelová was appointed chair of the CZSO following a proposal made by the Czech government to Václav Klaus, the Czech President, replacing Jan Fischer.
 She was assisted by Jiří Madar, the Deputy Mayor of Ústí nad Labem.
 As the CZSO's chair, Ritschelová promoted a significant modernisation of the processes of producing statistics in the Czech Republic, which included the transtition of gathering data electronically.
 The result of which lowered the overall workload for statistical surveys by 35 per cent.
 She actively encouraged the promotion of literacy of statistics to the general Czech public.
 Ritschelová authored multiple publications concerning the economic aspects of environmental economy and environmental policy.
-She focused her scientific career on macroeconomic aspects with relation to creating and protecting the environment and environmental economics and also partook in developing a Czech-wide statstical environmental system.
+She focused her scientific career on macroeconomic aspects with relation to creating and protecting the environment and environmental economics and also partook in developing a Czech-wide statistical environmental system.

 Ritschelová was appointed associate professor in 2000, and was promoted to full professor on 20 November 2012.
 She was also a patriot of the region of North Bohemia and she was additionally a benefactor of Ústí nad Labem's Children's Home.
 Ritschelová was the Czech Republic's representative at the 2013 World Statistical Congress held in Hong Kong.